KeerthiSrijith/Banking_application/README.md

 # Banking_application

+Project Description

-This is the code written in python for banking application which allows users to create account and several banking operations.
+The project is based on developing a banking application which allows users to create account and perform several banking operations.
+It acts as a user interface wich enables users to register themselves and login to the application in order to perform the operations.
+The code is written in python and mysql database is connected via mysql connector.

+Code description

 The execution of the program starts with a menu for user to select option to login or register.
 If user selects register option, the function to register user, registration_details() is invoked.
 In this function the user can enter personal details and account details.
 Once registration is complete, the user will be redirected to login page.